kov4l3nko/kov4l3nko.github.io_content/blog/2018-08-14-trustkit-bypass/index.md

 main();
 ```

-It worked for me and I saw the traffic:
+It worked for me, I intercepted the traffic:

 ![](request_without_tk.png)